duffin22/my-recipe-book/README.md

 ###Step 2: Paper Prototype
 #######
 As someone with a passion for all things crafty, I was excited that paper prototyping was to be part of the process.
 I found this very useful, easily being able to make changes and change usability without having to modify big blocks of code!
-A small video demonstration of my paper prototype can be found [here.] (https://www.youtube.com/watch?v=YfShw1BgMKY)
+A short video demonstration of my paper prototype can be found [here.] (https://www.youtube.com/watch?v=YfShw1BgMKY)

 ###Step 3: Creating Activity Layouts
 #######